zejdma/mendelu-workshop/README.md

 to your container application.
 You can play with `cgi-bin/form.py/?value=<XX>` and `cgi-bin/display.py` URLs.

+### Part 3 - Fix & deploy the bugfix

+Deploy the change you have made in Part 1.

-Bonus: Fix the bug that was shown during introduction/demo
+Bonus: Fix the demonstrated bug